-- John Kerry, former U.S. senator and Secretary of State, to be international Special Presidential Envoy for Climate.
+- John Kerry, former U.S. senator and Secretary of State, international Special Presidential Envoy for Climate.

 - Gina McCarthy, former head of the Environmental Protection Agency under President Obama, to be Biden’s domestic National Climate Advisor.

 - Jennifer Granholm, former Governor of Michigan, nominated to be Secretary of Energy.

 - Deb Haaland, Congresswoman from New Mexico, nominated to be Secretary of the Interior.

-- Pete Buttigieg, former Presidential candidate and Mayor of South Bend, Indiana, nominated to be Secretary of Transportation.
+- Pete Buttigieg, former Presidential candidate and Mayor of South Bend, Indiana, confirmed as Secretary of Transportation.

 - Michael Regan, Secretary of the North Carolina Department of Environmental Quality, nominated to head the Environmental Protection Agency.

 - Ali Zaidi, formerly a member of the Office of Management and Budget team under Obama, to be Gina McCarthy’s deputy.

-- Brian Deese.
-Nominated to be Director of the National Economic Council.
+- Brian Deese, Director of the National Economic Council.